 The South East London Diabetic Eye Screening Programme, which is known locally as SEL DESP, is the diabetic retinopathy screening programme for patients aged 12 and over who are registered with a GP in south east London (Lambeth, Southwark, Lewisham, Bexley, Bromley and Greenwich).

 Screening programmes operate on geographical boundaries.
 If you are outside of the south east London area you can find your local screening programme or see a list of all screening programmes (PDF 340Kb) in London with contact details.

 Diabetic eye screening programmes manage a register of all patients with diabetes living in their geographical catchment area to ensure that all patients are invited for annual screening (or more frequent screening during pregnancy), or suitably suspended or excluded with appropriate alternative management and evidence.
 The programme seeks to maximise the number of patients attending for screening and if patients do not attend they can contact the administration team at any time to rebook their appointments.

-We run daily diabetic eye screening clinics at several hospital/community healthcare sites and seven high street opticians.
+We run daily diabetic eye screening clinics at several hospital/community healthcare sites and three high street opticians.
 Please see the clinics page for more information.
 All appointments and administration is managed centrally by an administration team based at Guy’s Hospital.

 Diabetic eye screening register and GP2DRS automated system for referral of patients with diabetes